artefactual/archivematica-docs/admin-manual/maintenance/maintenance.rst

     "My Archivematica disk filled up and now Archivematica won't work.
 How can I fix this?"

+Archivematica servers have as much storage as they have been commissioned.
+If processing lots of very large files, particularly if working with normalization, this will cause the disk to fill up and cause the system to malfunction.

 When the disk on an Archivematica instance is full, a number of steps need to be taken to recover.